pixelsdb/pixels/docs/INSTALL.md

 Set `cache.enabled` to `false` if you don't use pixels-cache.

 ## Install MySQL
 MySQL and etcd are used to store the metadata and states of Pixels.
+MySQL/MariaDB 5.5 or later is tested.
+Other forks or variants may also work.

 To install MySQL:
 ```bash
 sudo apt update
 sudo apt install mysql-server